 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

-What do cardinals eat?
 The shape and structure of a cardinal’s bill reveals the birds’ food preference.
 The downward curve, typical of seed-eating birds, allows them to crack open or crush seeds.
-Cardinals also have larger jaw muscles than many other songbirds, which means they can consume bigger seeds.
+Cardinals also have larger jaw muscles than many other songbirds, which means they can eat bigger seeds.
 When selecting plants to attract cardinals, look for some with medium-sized seeds as well as a mixture of seasonality.
 Seed-bearing plants to try include Purple Majesty millet, nasturtium, purple coneflower, safflower, sunflower and sweet pea.
 Check out the 3 types of seeds birds love best.

 Though cardinals forage on open ground, the birds need a place to retreat quickly to safety.
 In summer, cardinals use the same shrubs that provide nesting sites, but in winter, they escape to evergreens.
 During cold weather, cardinals form flocks that move around in search of food.
 Yards that offer plentiful food and cover have the best chance of creating that picture-perfect vision of red cardinals dotting a snow-covered evergreen.
 Try arborvitae, juniper and spruce.
 Check out the top 10 dwarf conifers.